Entries by Leila Reyes

 About Sibling Sexual Abuse

-This post is for those who have survived sibling sexual abuse and for those who suspect something may have happened to someone they love.
-My goal is to help you recognize the hidden impact of sibling abuse, validate the emotions that arise, and inspire you to take steps toward healing.
+Have you survived sibling sexual abuse or do you suspect something happened to someone you love?
+This post will help you recognize the hidden impact of sibling abuse, validate emotions, and inspire you to take steps forward.

 If anything in this post resonates with you, take your time.
 Healing is not a race.
-Feel free to pause, reflect, journal, or reach out for support as you go.
+Pause, reflect, or reach out for support as you go.

 Survivors of Sibling Abuse

-Childhood sexual abuse is already a difficult topic to discuss, but when the abuser is a sibling, it becomes even more complex and rarely spoken about.
+Sibling abuse is a difficult topic to discuss, but when the abuser is a sibling, it becomes even more complex and rarely spoken about.
 Sibling sexual abuse (SSA) is one of the most underreported and misunderstood forms of abuse, yet it occurs far more frequently than many realize.
+Listen to this episode to hear my friends personal story of freedom from the past.

 Denial is a Defense Mechanism